Residential Real Estate

-For the first time in three years, we have seen an improvement in the inventory situation over the past six months (but is still far below what is needed).
-Let’s hope that it is the beginning of a trend.
+For the first time in three years, we had seen an improvement in the inventory situation over the past seven months (but is still far below what is needed).
+Last month, we saw the first slight decline.

 The still low inventory numbers lead to a bit of softening in the price appreciation on existing homes and a slowdown in growth.
 It is turning the tide back to a buyers market (or at least neutralize it to being a normal market).

-Activity still concentrates in the under $400,000 market where Millennial buyers are transitioning into home ownership.
-But, this price point only saw a slight increase vs. 2018 YTD most likely due to lack of inventory.
-The $400 to $600K range also saw a small increase YTD due to additional inventory coming on the market in that price range.
+Activity still concentrates in the under $400,000 market where Millennial buyers are transitioning into homeownership.
+But, this price point only saw a slight increase vs. 2018 YTD due to lack of inventory.
+The $400 to $600K range also saw a 13% increase YTD due to additional inventory coming on the market in that price range.

 During the same period, all housing sales above $600,000 and below $1 million showed very modest increases showing confidence in the changes made on taxes and deregulation.
 There has also been an improvement at the very high-end in towns where rail service to Manhattan is available.
-Houses above $1 million showed a small decrease.
+Houses above $1 million showed a small increase as well.

 We still have an acute shortage of inventory in both Hunterdon and Somerset county in our more popular price points and locations.

-Hunterdon and Somerset County have about 2 & 10% more inventory that we had a year ago respectively, and the inventory is 8% more in Hunterdon & 18% less in Somerset as compared to 2 years ago.
+Hunterdon and Somerset County have about 7% & 12% less inventory than we had a year ago respectively, and the inventory is 8% more in Hunterdon & 18% less in Somerset as compared to 2 years ago.

 Also, we are now seeing some millennials coming back into our local markets and buying homes (good news).

-Interest rates have risen slightly further over the last month.
+Interest rates have dropped slightly over the last month.

 National Job Front: